mbyo2/testmarley/README.md

 Once the script finishes, it will print out your Administrator login details.

-Log in to your instance via your browser.
+Open your web browser and type in your Server's Public IP Address (e.g., http://192.168.1.50 or http://104.25.x.x).

+Log in using the Administrator credentials.

 Search for the Healthcare Settings and Medical Departments to begin tailoring the system for your Diagnostic Center and Dental Hospital.

-Setting up SSL (HTTPS)

-If you set your SITE_NAME to a real domain (e.g., health.mydomain.com) and have pointed your DNS A-records to this server's IP address, you can generate a free SSL certificate by running:
+Adding a Domain and SSL (Later)

+When you are ready to use a real URL (e.g., health.mydomain.com), you can easily add it later:

+Point your domain's DNS A-record to your server's IP address.

+Run these commands to add the domain and secure it with a free SSL certificate:

 su - frappe
 cd frappe-bench
+bench setup add-domain <your-new-domain.com> --site marley.local
-sudo bench setup lets-encrypt <your-site-name>
+sudo bench setup lets-encrypt marley.local --custom-domain <your-new-domain.com>